 The custards are based on French pots de creme ("potted custards"), which are baked in individual cups or ramekins.
-These can be made ahead of time and refrigerated.

 Preheat oven to 325 degrees.
 Bring a kettle of water to a boil.
 In a medium saucepan, bring half-and-half and vanilla just to a boil.
 Remove from heat.

 Place egg yolks, sugar, and salt in a medium bowl.
 Beat until light, then whisk in chocolate.
 Whisking constantly, gradually add hot half-and-half mixture.
 Skim any foam from surface.

 Divide mixture among four (6-ounce) custard cups, and place in a baking dish just large enough to hold them.
 Place in oven, and pour enough boiling water in dish to come halfway up sides of cups.
 Drape a sheet of aluminum foil over top of baking dish (do not seal).

 Bake custards until just set but still slightly wobbly, 40 to 45 minutes.
 Remove cups from dish; refrigerate until chilled, at least 2 hours.